emontemayor/tcst/README.md

-# CohortTest

-Tammy's Cohort Scheduling Tool
+# Tammy's Cohort Scheduling Tool
 ==============
 An internal tool created for Bellevue Universiy's College of Science and Technology (CST).
 This tool will migrate infomration listed in BU's course calendars into a cohort schedule tracker.